-PORK SALTIMBOCCA WITH VINSANTO.
 The Italian word saltimbocca means “to jump in the mouth”.
 This is because the meat is cooked so quickly that it will be on your plate after only a couple of pirouettes in the pan.
-To cook it with the right speed you will need very thin meat.
+In order to be able to cook it with the so quickly you will need very thin meat.
 The result is melt-in-the-mouth parcels that make what must be the world’s easiest dinner.

 There’s endless variations of this recipe.
-To keep to the deservedly famous original however, please do not overdo.
-Keep to a minimum of oil and butter.
+To keep to the deservedly famous original however, please do not overdo it, especially with sauce.

 Use no more than one sage leaf per parcel, that’s more than enough flavor.
-You can substitute pork with veal but you’ll never get chicken thin enough.
+You can substitute pork with veal but not chicken as it’s impossible to slice it thin enough.
 You can substitute Vinsanto with Marsala or white wine but not with lemon juice.

 You can substitute guanciale with pancetta, but the guanciale is sublime.
 There’s no garlic and no tomato (for once).
 And please, please, please, don’t melt cheese over it!

 - 500 gr / 1 pound pork scaloppine, pounded to 1/4-inch thickness

 - 1 tablespoon butter and 1 olive oil